Vasi012/ELITE-Luxury-Cars/README.md

      -Click 'Save'.

-     -A live link will be dispalyed in a green banner when published successfully.
+     -A live link will be displayed in a green banner when published successfully.

 The live link can be found [here](https://vasi012.github.io/ELITE-Luxury-Cars/) ( https://vasi012.github.io/ELITE-Luxury-Cars/ )